osbuild/cockpit-composer/README.md

 language, and if translations are available, these translations are provided to react-intl's `<IntlProvider>`. react-intl then displays translated strings where possible.

+To test translations, `npm run translations:test` will generate Pig Latin translations of all translatable strings and save them as the Volapük (vo) translation.
+Volapük is used because it's a constructed language that has locale support in react-intl and an estimated 20 speakers worldwide.
+To switch to the test translations, add "Volapük" to the top of your browser's preferred language list.
+In Firefox, this can be configured in the Language section of about:preferences.

 ---
 Made with ♥ by the Welder [team](https://github.com/orgs/weldr/people) and its contributors